Greg C. Wright

 With Rowena Gray and Giulia Montresor · Journal of International Economics, September 2020, Vol. 126

 The extent to which firms respond to labor supply shocks has important implications for local and national economies.
-We exploit firm-level panel data on product and process innovation activities in the United Kingdom and find that the large, unanticipated, low-skill labor supply (immigration) shock generated by the 2004 expansion of the European Union to Eastern European countries increased process innovation and reduced product innovation, with overall innovation activity going up.
-This implies that the innovation response to labor supply shocks may be more nuanced than the previous literature has suggested.
-Both of these effects are increasing in the low-skill intensity of firm production.
-In addition, the reduction in product innovation is lessened for firms whose output is sold locally, which is consistent with a demand side effect generated by the labor supply shock.
+We exploit firm-level panel data on product and process innovation activities in the United Kingdom and find that the large, unanticipated, low-skill labor supply shock generated by EU enlargement increased process innovation and reduced product innovation.

 Increasing Returns to Scale Within Limits: A Model of ICT